First Battle of Przasnysz: The battle

 During the day of February 24, the 11th Siberian Rifle and 38th Infantry Divisions tried to break into Przasnysz.
 But there was little progress.
-Cavalry General Litvinov reprimanded corps commanders in the evening: “The results of today’s offensive are negligible, I order Generals Pleshkov and Scheidemann to continue the attack at dawn on February 12, regardless of the fatigue of the troops.
-The Germans are even more tired, I demand that tomorrow, February 12, the 1st Siberian Corps occupies Przasnysz, and the 1st Turkestan - the Chojnowo region; I ask General Plehve about the same offensive of the 2nd Siberian Corps.
+Cavalry General Litvinov reprimanded corps commanders in the evening: "The results of today's offensive are negligible, I order Generals Pleshkov and Scheidemann to continue the attack at dawn on February 12, regardless of the fatigue of the troops.
+The Germans are even more tired, I demand that tomorrow, February 12, the 1st Siberian Army Corps occupies Przasnysz, and the 1st Turkestan - the Chojnowo region; I ask General Plehve about the same offensive of the 2nd Siberian Army Corps.
 The rest of the troops of the army steadfastly hold their position".

 In the 12th Army, during February 24, the Germans bypassed Grudusk and Pultusk from the north.
 Success accompanied only the 4th Siberian Rifle Division, which crossed the Orzyca River.
-At 21 o'clock, the general from the cavalry P. Plehve gave the order to the commander of the I Siberian Corps, the general A. Sychevsky: "blows to the enemy with superior forces, so that he could not come to his senses and would not have time to gather his forces, and in the event of his retreat, pursue him resolutely and mercilessly".
+At 21 o'clock, the general from the cavalry P. Plehve gave the order to the commander of the 1st Siberian Army Corps, the general A. Sychevsky: "blows to the enemy with superior forces, so that he could not come to his senses and would not have time to gather his forces, and in the event of his retreat, pursue him resolutely and mercilessly".

 On February 25, von Gallwitz, ordered the group of C. von Morgen ordered his troops to defend themselves.
 However, in the morning, communication with Morgen and Wernitz was interrupted.
-After artillery preparation, the regiments of the 4th and 5th Siberian rifle divisions went on the offensive.
+After artillery preparation, the regiments of the 4th and 5th Siberian Rifle Divisions went on the offensive.
 The 1st and 2nd Siberian Rifle Divisions advanced towards Przasnysz from the south.
-Parts of the I Turkestan Corps and the 38th Infantry Division in a fierce battle with the Wernitz division.
+Parts of the 1st Turkestan Army Corps and the 38th Infantry Division in a fierce battle with the Wernitz division.

 The Commander of the North-Western Front, Infantry General N. Ruzsky, did not lose hope that the Germans would be surrounded in Przasnysz.
-He transferred 1 Siberian and 1 Turkestan corps to the operational subordination of the commander of the 12th Army, General of the Cavalry P. Plehve.
+He transferred 1st Siberian and 1st Turkestan Army Corps to the operational subordination of the commander of the 12th Army, General of the Cavalry P. Plehve.
 Plehve himself, seeking to use the first successes on February 26, again ordered the infantry general A. Sychevsky "to beat the enemy, to pursue him in the most persistent and merciless way, if possible - not to release him, but to take or destroy him, in general to show extreme energy".

 C. von Morgen received the task of advancing against Russian attacks.
 But the Germans at Przasnysz could not go on the offensive.
-On the night of February 26, the I Siberian Corps began to advance.
+On the night of February 26, the 1st Siberian Army Corps began to advance.
 The withdrawal of the Germans began to take on a chaotic character after the 2nd Turkestan Rifle Brigade and the 2nd Brigade of the 38th Infantry Division went to the rear of the Germans and captured 2 officers, 400 soldiers and 4 machine guns.